BasileTrujillo/devops-toolbox/README.md

 * Requirements: Got installed the command you specify
 * Supported languages: Shell

-Options available (with there default values):
+Options available (with their default values):
 ```js
 {
   "MyStack": {